Wendy Harmer: Writing credits

 She also wrote a chapter on "Women talk back", for Destroying The Joint: Why Women Have To Change The World, edited by Jane Caro.

 Harmer founded the website The Hoopla, a news and opinion site for Australian women, in 2011.
-It closed in spring 2015.
+It closed in 2015.

 Television credits

 Harmer was the host of the TV series The Big Gig, had her own TV chat show in 1990, In Harmer's Way, and co-starred in the World Series Debate with Andrew Denton from 1993 to 1994.
 Harmer hosted the Logie Awards of 2002, and was caught up in widespread media criticism of the event, with some focusing on her personal performance.
 In 2005, Harmer was the subject of an ABC Australian Story episode.
 Stuff, a four-part television documentary series which Harmer produced, wrote, and presented, premiered on ABC TV in 2008.
 The same year, Harmer commenced writing for the animated series Pearlie, based on her series of books.
 Harmer wrote many of the episodes, acted as a creative producer on the series, and even made a cameo appearance as Astrid the Dream Fairy.